-This proposed rule making seeks to repeal and replace existing § 587.1 to achieve the goal described above.
-As currently written, most of 587.1 is duplicative of FOIL and/or COOG's rules, or no longer conforms with FOIL due to changes to the law that have occurred since 587.1 became effective in 1979.
+This draft proposal seeks to replace existing § 587.1 in its entirety to achieve the goal described above.
+As currently written, most of § 587.1 is duplicative of FOIL and/or COOG's rules, or no longer conforms to FOIL due to changes to the law that have occurred since § 587.1 became effective in 1979.
 The draft proposal is intended to ensure conformance with FOIL and COOG's rules without duplication of those requirements and procedures, by limiting Agency FOIL regulations to those specifically necessary for the Agency's implementation of FOIL.